 The end result was a fun and surprisingly energetic time with those living in my neighborhood – without the pressure of performing as well as I would during a timed race where 300-plus runners battle to cross that finish line as the clock hauntingly continues.

-There are so many great reasons to get involved in and sign up for free community runs – whether you’re a beginner or a more advanced athlete who’s demolished dozens of marathons!
+There are so many great reasons to get involved in and sign up for free community running – whether you’re a beginner or a more advanced athlete who’s demolished dozens of marathons!
 How can joining a free running program or club in your community help your running/training and motivation?
 Let’s count the ways!

 There’s Help For That “Couch To 5K”!